Nile Ranger: Kettering Town

 On 9 September 2024, Ranger appeared for Kettering Town Town in a 2–1 win against St Ives Town in the Southern League Premier Division Central, the seventh tier of English football.

 Kettering manager Richard Lavery confirmed to the press that Ranger had signed a deal with the club.
 In the next match, on 14 September against Cleethorpes Town in the FA Cup second qualifying round, Ranger scored the only goal as Kettering progressed to the next round.

 On 2 November 2024, Ranger scored in the second minute of extra-time to give Kettering a 2–1 win against League One Northampton Town, four divisions higher in the football pyramid, in the first round of the 2024–25 FA Cup.
-The following week, having scored seven goals in ten games, Ranger signed a one-year extension to his contact with Kettering Town.
+The following week, having scored seven goals in ten games, Ranger signed a one-year extension to his contract with Kettering Town.

 He left the club in October 2025.

 Wellingborough Town

 On 17 October 2025, Ranger joined Northern Premier League Division One Midlands club Wellingborough Town.
+During his time at Wellingborough, Ranger scored once in 12 league appearances.

+Chatham Town

+On 30 January 2026, Ranger joined Isthmian League Premier Division club Chatham Town.
+He departed the club at the end of the 2025–26 season.

+AFC Whyteleafe

+On 15 August 2026, Ranger signed for fellow Isthmian League side AFC Whyteleafe.